Skip to Main Content

 Location Knowledge

-We understand the extensive advance permit requirements for filming at the Forbidden City, Great Wall, and other heritage sites managed by the State Administration of Cultural Heritage.
+We know the long advance permit needs for filming at the Forbidden City, Great Wall, and other heritage sites run by the State Administration of Cultural Heritage.

 03.